 In Carroll County, water recharge credits have become a tool for offsetting water requirements for development and permanently protecting undeveloped land.
 Maryland Department of Environment (MDE) regulates the appropriation of water to landowners and municipalities based on recharge rates, or amount of rainfall that reenters the aquifer.
-MDE appropriations are made conservative through the consideration of drought recharge and periods of low stream flow.
+MDE appropriations are made conservatively through the consideration of drought recharge and periods of low stream flow.

-Municipalities across the Piedmont, due to MDE requirements, only have enough recharge to develop at 1-2 units per acre, rather than the 3.5 dwelling units per acre prescribed for Priority Funding Areas.
+Municipalities across the Piedmont, due to MDE requirements, only have enough recharge to develop at a rate of 1 to 2 units per acre, rather than the 3.5 dwelling units per acre prescribed for Priority Funding Areas.
 Municipalities can only claim recharge from land they own and control.